-The results can be dramatic.
-We’ve seen a single link on Reddit drive over 20,000 visitors in one weekend, and StumbleUpon links increase daily page views from single digits take to hundreds.
+We’ve seen a single link on Reddit drive over 20,000 visitors in one weekend, and StumbleUpon links (R.I.P.) increase daily page views from single digits to hundreds.
 Who wouldn’t want to capitalize on that?

 Search engine crawlers know which pages are consistently earning traffic and which are just floating out there, forgotten and ignored.
 Although your killer content strategy is the most important factor in your search rankings, driving traffic to your optimized pages will cause them to climb much faster.

-Social Media Is THE BEST Tool to Connect with (and Learn from!)
+Social Media Is THE BEST Tool to Connect with (& Learn From!)
 Consumers & Industry Leaders

 - What products are they buying and why?